 Baptisms are always a joyful occasion in the life of any family whether it be for a new baby, or for an adult who has decided to follow Jesus.
 Whatever the age, Baptism is the symbolic start of the Christian pilgrimage through life.
-When it is a baby being baptised (also called a Christening) there is the added celebration of thanking God for a new life, and seeking his blessing on them as they grow up.
-When it is an adult being baptised, they are able to make the promises for themselves, and it is a wonderful opportunity to ‘stand up and be counted’ as a Christian.
+When a baby is baptised (also called a Christening) there is the added celebration of thanking God for a new life, and seeking his blessing on them as they grow up.
+When an adult is baptised, they are able to make the promises for themselves, and it is a wonderful opportunity to ‘stand up and be counted’ as a Christian.

 What does it mean in practice?

-- Praying for them
+Praying for the baptised.

 Below is a picture of Marden's seventeenth century font with its Jacobean cover.